-REALTIME QA is a dynamic platform that announces questions every week, based on news articles published since a week before.
-Here we establish the workflow (§2.1) and the framework for annotations (§2.2) and evaluations (§2.3).
-We then discuss our built-in baselines (§2.4) that are continually evaluated every week.
+Our current version announces questions every week, based on news articles published within the past week.
+Here we establish the workflow ($\S2.1$) and the framework for annotations ($\S2.2$) and evaluations ($\S2.3$).
+We then discuss our built-in baselines ($\S2.4$) that are continually evaluated every week.
+Our user interface and more detailed statistics (e.g., genres and answer types) are available in Appendices B and C.